Search

 Future of Competency Assessment Tools

-As technology and automation improve, the outlook for competency assessment tools appears to be positive.
+As technology and automation improve, the outlook for best competency assessment tools appears to be positive.
 The World Economic Forum predicts that due to rapid technological change, 50% of all jobs will require reskilling by 2025.
 Assessments of skills will play an important role in identifying current skill shortages and driving targeted reskilling initiatives.

 The next wave of solutions will most likely combine AI-enhanced analytics with improved linkages to learning platforms, allowing firms to customize training based on individual competencies.
 As companies prioritize skill development, these tools will become increasingly important for hiring and workforce strategy.